Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

-Also, the largest component of non-full squares including a square within $c$ of the boundary of $S_n$ has size at most $U/2$ \whp.
-Finally, there is no non-full square within distance $Uc$ of a corner \whp. \end{lemma} \begin{proof} We shall make use of the following simple result: suppose that $G$ is any graph with maximal degree $\Delta$ and $v$ is a vertex in $G$.
-Then the number of connected subsets of size $n$ of $G$ containing $v$ is at most $e\Delta^n$ (see e.g., Problem 45 of \cite{CTM}).
+Also, the largest component of nonfull squares including a square within $c$ of the boundary of $S_n$ has size at most $U/2$ whp.
+Finally, there is no nonfull square within distance $Uc$ of a corner whp. \end{lemma} \begin{pf} We shall make use of the following simple result: suppose that $G$ is any graph with maximal degree $\Delta$, and $v$ is a vertex in $G$.
+Then the number of connected subsets of size $n$ of $G$ containing $v$ is at most $(e\Delta)^n$ (see, e.g., Problem~45 of \cite{CTM}).

 Hence, the number of potential components of size $U$ containing a particular square is at most $(e(8c)^2)^{U}$ so, since there are less than $n$ squares, the total number of such potential components is at most $n(e(8c)^2)^{U}$.
-The probability that a square is non-full is at most $2s^{2M}e^{-s^2}/M!$.
+The probability that a square is nonfull is at most $2s^{2M}e^{-s^2}/M!$.
 Hence, the expected number of components of size at least $U$ is at most

-which tends to zero as $n$ tends to infinity: i.e., \whp, no such component exists.
+which tends to zero as $n$ tends to infinity; that is, whp, no such component exists.

-For the second part there are at most $4c\sqrt n$ squares within distance $c$ of the boundary of $S_n$ and the result follows as above.
+For the second part there are at most $4c\sqrt n$ squares within distance $c$ of the boundary of $S_n$, and the result follows as above.

-Finally, there are only $4U^2c^2$ squares within distance $c$ of a corner.
-Since the probability that a square is non-full tends to zero we see that there is no such square \whp. \end{proof}
+Finally, there are only $4U^2c^2$ squares within distance $Uc$ of a corner.
+Since the probability that a square is nonfull tends to zero we see that there is no such square whp. \end{pf}

 Note that this is true independently of $M$ which is important since we will want to choose $M$ depending on $U$.